Gi-lo/Gi-lo.github.io/_posts/2015-06-07-spock-ahoi.md

             sum == 43
     }

-    def "throws IllegalStateException if it contains chuck norris"() {
+    def "throws IllegalStateException if it contains Chuck Norris"() {

         given: "A new universe"
             Universe universe = new Universe()

-        and: "a new black hole is added to it" Blackhole blackhole = new Blackhole()
+        and: "Chuck Norris is added"
-            universe.add(blackhole);
+            universe.add(ChuckNorris.getInstance())

         when: "asked for the sum"
             int sum = universe.sum()